creamdog/gonfig/README.md

 # gonfig
-a json config parser for GO with support for path selectors
+a config parser for GO with support for path selectors

 ##package documentation